Aribeth07/my_python_exercise/README.md

 To-do list:

-⬜️Fix the text.
+⬜Fix the text.

-⬜️More error controls.
+⬜More error controls.